-- 1. AP ID: Identifier of the application provider. - 2.
-AP Password: Password of the application provider. - 3.
+- 1. Application provider ID: Identifier of the application provider. - 2.
+Application provider password: Password of the application provider. - 3.
 Swisscom Mobile ID service URL: Interface of the Swisscom Mobile ID. - 4.
 Notification message prefix: Message that will be displayed on the user's mobile as a notification.